mparker2/mparker_phd_thesis/chapter_4/text.md

 ### Hardcoded PG4 Analysis

 For hardcoded PG4 analysis, all overlapping two tetrad PG4 registers in CDSs were predicted using network analysis with `networkx` [@Hagberg2008].
 G-runs were extracted from these PG4s, and the position, frame, and resultant protein sequence coded for by each G-run was calculated.
 Hardcoded G-runs were identified by analysing whether it would be possible to use synonymous codons which do not change the protein sequence, which would abolish the G-run.
-PG4s which had G-runs which all code for the same protein motif were labelled as repetitive.
+PG4s which had G-runs which all code for the same amino-acid or pair of amino acids (which we refer two as the protein motif of a G-run) were labelled as repetitive.
 For G-run frequency plots, G-runs which contribute to multiple PG4s were deduplicated to give only one G-run per position.
 G-runs which contributed to both repetitive and non-repetitive PG4 registers were labelled as non-repetitive.
 For hardcoded PG4 metagene profiles, PG4s were binned into 100 equally sized bins per CDS, based on the midpoint of the PG4.
 All overlapping PG4s were counted in the profile.
 The total number of PG4s per bin was counted, and cumulative frequency metagene profiles were plotted using `matplotlib` [@Hunter2007].
 Frequency plots of hardcoded PG4s/G-runs, repetitiveness, and protein motifs were produced using `seaborn` [@Waskom2014].

 \newpage